Henry Jermyn, 1st Earl of St Albans: Death and legacy

+By September 1683, John Evelyn's Diary recorded that St Albans was "so blind that he could not see to take his meat".
 St Albans died at his house in St James's Square in January 1684.
-At his own request, he was buried with his ancestors at Rushbrooke.
-As he was unmarried, the earldom of St Albans became extinct at his death, while the barony of Jermyn of St Edmundsbury passed by special remainder, together with his property, to his nephew Thomas Jermyn (1633–1703), and after the latter's death to Thomas's brother Henry, Lord Dover (1636–1708).
-The fate of his illegitimate daughter with Eleanor Villiers is unknown.
+At his own request, he was buried with his ancestors at the church of St Nicholas, Rushbrooke.
+An elegant classical tomb was erected to his memory in the south chancel wall of the church.

+As he was unmarried without a legitimate heir, the earldom of St Albans became extinct at his death, while the barony of Jermyn of St Edmundsbury passed by special remainder, together with his most of his property, to his nephew Thomas Jermyn (1633–1703).
+After the latter's death, the title and estates passed to Thomas's brother, Henry, Lord Dover (1636–1708), who had been St Albans' protégé at court.
+The nephews also inherited £60,000 in debts amassed by St Albans.
+His illegitimate daughter with Eleanor Villiers, also called Eleanor, married a sugar planter from Jamaica, Philip Dakins, and died in London in 1694.
 In January 1684, immediately after St Albans' death, Charles II granted Jermyn's territorial designation to one of his illegitimate sons, Charles Beauclerk, as the first Duke of St Albans.

+The alleged romance between Lord St Albans and Henrietta Maria is the subject of a 2011 novel, Cavalier Queen, by Fiona Mountain.